upes-open/TheOpenSourceGuide/Module-1/What and why open source.md

 ## Why Open Source?

-Nowdays every second company is adopting Open Source and you want to know why So, the reson why these companies are adopting Open Source nowdays are as follows-:
+Nowdays every second company is adopting Open Source and you want to know why So, the reason why these companies are adopting Open Source nowdays are as follows-:
 -